enricsng/Data-Driven-World.github.io/_Notes/Confusion_Matrix_Metrics.md

 $$\text{sensitivity} = \frac{11}{11 + 3} = \frac{11}{14} = 0.786$$

 This means that the sensitivity is about 79\%.
-Notice that the sensitivy value is different from precision which is about 85\%.
+Notice that the sensitivity value is different from precision which is about 85\%.
 We can write the formula for sensitivity as follows.

 $$\text{sensitivity} = \frac{\text{TP}}{\text{Total Actual Positives}} = \frac{\text{TP}}{\text{TP} + \text{FN}}$$